microsoft/winget-cli-restsource/doc/new-private-repository-azure.md

     PS C:\> C:\Projects\winget-cli-restsource\src\WinGet.RestSource.Infrastructure\automation.ps1 -ResourcePrefix "contoso" -Index "demo" -AzResourceGroup "WinGet_PrivateRepository"
     ```

-1. When the script completes, it'll display a command that can be used to include the Private repository to your Windows Package Manager client.
+1. When the script completes, it'll display a command that can be used to include the private source to your Windows Package Manager client.

+## Automatically add manifests to the private source

+After a Windows Package Manager private source has been setup, the next step is to add application manifests to it.

+**How to:**

+1. Open an administrative PowerShell Window
+1. Run the following command: `Set-ExecutionPolicy Unrestricted`
+1. Load the Function library into memory by running the following `.
+C:\Projects\winget-cli-restsource\Tools\PrivateRepoLib.ps1`
+1. Run the following command to add the new manifest: `New-WinGetManifest -PrivateRepoName "PrivateRepo" -ManifestFilePath "C:\Temp\App.json"`

+> ![note]
+> For more information on how to use the `New-WinGetManifest` PowerShell function run `Get-Help New-WinGetManifest -Full` after loading the `PrivateRepoLib.ps1` script library into memory.

-## Manually create a private repository
+## Manually create a private source

 The following instructions assumes the following Azure objects are named as follows:
 | Azure Resource          | Value                      |